-The Arizona Division of Occupational Safety and Health (ADOSH) is administered by the Industrial Commission of Arizona (ICA).
-The main office is located in Phoenix, Arizona.
+The Arizona Division of Occupational Safety and Health (ADOSH) is part of the Industrial Commission of Arizona (ICA).
+The main office is located in Phoenix.

-ADOSH compliance is responsible for the enforcement of ADOSH safety and health standards, regulations, and other provisions, including a prohibition against retaliation for occupational safety or health activity.
-ADOSH utilizes the Field Inspection Reference Manual (FIRM) to provide guidance for its enforcement program.
+ADOSH is responsible for the enforcement of ADOSH safety and health standards, regulations, and other provisions, including a prohibition against retaliation for occupational safety or health activity.
+ADOSH utilizes the OSHA Field Operations Manual (FOM) to provide guidance for its enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of ADOSH standards, regulations, and other provisions of the state occupational safety and health statute are found.
 Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
 More information on enforcement in Arizona can be found on the Arizona State Plan website.

 ADOSH offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
-ADOSH also offers on-site consultation services which help employers - both state and local government and private - comply with ADOSH standards, regulations, and other provisions of the state occupational safety and health statute, as well as identify and abate potential safety and health hazards.
+ADOSH also offers on-site consultation services which help employers – both state and local government and private – comply with ADOSH standards, regulations, and other provisions of the state occupational safety and health statute, as well as identify and abate potential safety and health hazards.
 For more information on these programs, please visit the Arizona State Plan website.

 ADOSH management personnel conduct informal conferences in an effort to resolve contested cases.
-An administrative law judge of the Administrative Law Judge hears and rules on appeals from citations, notifications, and penalties issued by ADOSH.
+An administrative law judge of the Administrative Law Judge Division hears and rules on contests of citations, notifications, and penalties issued by ADOSH.
 These decisions may be appealed to an independent review board.
 For more information on these proceedings, please visit the Arizona State Plan website.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.